Pfizer to Acquire Global Blood - GuruFocus.com

-Potential to address the full spectrum of critical needs in the underserved sickle cell community

-Transaction valued at $68.50 per Global Blood Therapeutics share in cash, for a total enterprise value of approximately $5.4 billion

-NEW YORK and SOUTH SAN FRANCISCO, Calif., Aug.
-08, 2022 (GLOBE NEWSWIRE) -- Pfizer Inc. (: PFE) and Global Blood Therapeutics, Inc. (GBT, Financial) ( GBT) today announced the companies have entered into a definitive agreement under which Pfizer will acquire GBT, a biopharmaceutical company dedicated to the discovery, development and delivery of life-changing treatments that provide hope to underserved patient communities, starting with sickle cell disease (SCD).
+Pfizer Inc. (NYSE: PFE) and Global Blood Therapeutics, Inc. (GBT) (NASDAQ: GBT) today announced the companies have entered into a definitive agreement under which Pfizer will acquire GBT, a biopharmaceutical company dedicated to the discovery, development and delivery of life-changing treatments that provide hope to underserved patient communities, starting with sickle cell disease (SCD).
 The acquisition complements and further enhances Pfizer’s more than 30-year heritage in rare hematology and reinforces the company’s commitment to SCD by bringing expertise and a leading portfolio and pipeline with the potential to address the full spectrum of critical needs in this underserved community.
 Pfizer intends to continue to build on the companies’ shared commitment to and engagement with the SCD community.

 Under the terms of the transaction, Pfizer will acquire all the outstanding shares of GBT for $68.50 per share in cash, for a total enterprise value of approximately $5.4 billion, including debt and net of cash acquired.
 The Boards of Directors of both companies have unanimously approved the transaction.